jharini/booknotes/system-design/system-design-interview/chapter25/README.md

 That would make our listing query sufficiently fast as it's isolated to a single database instance.

 ## Object versioning
-Versioning works by having another `object_version` column which is of type TIMEUUID, enabling us to sort records based on it.
+Versioning keeps multiple versions of the object in the bucket and is used to restore objects that are accidentally deleted or overwritten. works by having another `object_version` column which is of type TIMEUUID, enabling us to sort records based on it.
+See phone for diagram.

 Each new version produces a new `object_id`:
 ![object-versioning](images/object-versioning.png)

 Deleting an object creates a new version with a special `object_id` indicating that the object was deleted.
-Queries for it return 404:
+Queries for it return 404 Object Not Found error:
 ![deleting-versioned-object](images/deleting-versioned-object.png)

 ## Optimizing uploads of large files
 Uploading large files can be optimized by using multipart uploads - splitting a big file into several chunks, uploaded independently:
 ![multipart-upload](images/multipart-upload.png)
  * Client calls service to initiate a multipart upload
- * Data store returns an upload ID which uniquely identifies the upload
+ * Data store returns an uploadID which uniquely identifies the upload
  * Client splits the large file into several chunks, uploaded independently using the upload id
  * When a chunk is uploaded, the data store returns an etag, which is a md5 checksum, identifying that upload chunk
- * After all parts are uploaded, client sends a complete multipart upload request, which includes upload_id, part numbers and all etags
+ * After all parts are uploaded, client sends a complete multipart upload request, which includes uploadID, part numbers and all etags
  * Data store reassembles the object from its parts.
 The process can take a few minutes.
 After that, success response is returned to the client.

 Old parts, which are no longer useful can be removed at this point.
 We can introduce a garbage collector to deal with it.